Courtesy of Long Shadows Vintners

 Long Shadows gathers some of the wine world’s biggest talents under the umbrella of a single label.
 In 2003, Allen Shoup began the Long Shadows project, in which iconic winemakers from around the globe focus on their signature grape varieties, as produced with Washington fruit.
 Accordingly, the Long Shadows portfolio offers seven wines, made by seven different winemakers hailing from the Napa Valley to Tuscany, Australia to Bordeaux.
 Winemaker and viticulturalist Gilles Nicault holds down the fort in Washington year round, to ensure the grapes are grown and the wines are vinified to meet each winemaker’s specifications.
 Long Shadows operates two tasting rooms (with vineyards in several parts of the Columbia Valley)—one conveniently close to Seattle in Woodinville, and the other in Walla Walla, which is decorated with glassworks by famed native Washington sculptor Dale Chihuly.

-What to Drink: Long Shadows’s only white wine, its Poet’s Leap riesling, made by German winemaker Armin Diel of Schlossgut Diel, is one of America’s most consistent and age-worthy examples of the grape, as well as an incredible value (at around $20 a bottle).
+Long Shadows’s Poet’s Leap riesling, made by German winemaker Armin Diel of Schlossgut Diel, is one of America’s most consistent and age-worthy examples of the grape, as well as an incredible value (at around $20 a bottle).
 The Pedestal merlot, crafted by Bordelais legend Michel Rolland, demonstrates remarkable polish, with its velvety, plummy warmth.

-Celebrating its 40th vintage this year, Quilceda Creek has long been regarded in the highest echelon of Washington wines.
+Quilceda Creek has long been regarded in the highest echelon of Washington wines.
 The winery was founded in 1978 by Alex and Jeanette Golitzin, who vinified their first wine the following year.
 Alex was born into wine royalty, the nephew of André Tchelistcheff, the most influential winemaker in 20th-century America.
 Tchelistcheff, whose work focused primarily in California, first came to Washington as a consultant for Chateau Ste.
 Michelle.
 It was through visits with his uncle that Alex Golitzin learned his craft and attained the encouragement to launch his own project, which would go on to become one of Washington’s most highly sought after sources of cabernet sauvignon.
 Alex’s son Paul serves as winemaker today.
-Quilceda Creek is open for visits by appointment, which includes a tour of its Columbia Valley property, followed by a tasting in its lodge.
+(Note: Tours are unavailable at time of update; visitors can email the winery for more information.)

 Since its first vintage in 2010, Avennia is one of the most rapidly ascending newcomers to the Washington wine scene within the past decade.
 The winery is a joint venture between Marty Taucher, an early leader at Microsoft, and Chris Peterson, former winemaker at DeLille.
 The duo first met at DeLille, while Taucher was enjoying a post-tech-world internship at the winery.
 Avennia is a play on the Roman name for the French city Avignon, in the heart of the southern Rhône Valley—a place of inspiration for the portfolio.
 Sourcing grapes from several of Washington’s top vineyard sites, Peterson focuses production on both Bordeaux (cabernet sauvignon, cabernet franc, merlot) and Rhône (syrah, grenache) grape varieties.
 The sleek, contemporary Woodinville tasting room reflects the style of the wines—polished and pure.
 Stop by and stand around the bar to taste the lineup for yourself.